 The Boulder HPC Facility: Exploring New Computing Technologies for NOAA

 The Advanced Computing Section (ACS) of NOAA's Earth System Research Laboratory both supports modeling activities in the laboratory, and explores new hardware and software technologies needed to run high resolution weather and climate models more quickly and accurately on High Performence Computing (HPC) systems.
-The ACS is currently exploring Graphical Processor Units (GPUs) for use in our weather models.
+The ACS is currently exploring accelerators for use in our weather models.
 We also developed the Scalable Modeling System (SMS) to provide traditional parallelization support for our weather models.
 SMS has been used to parallelize more than a dozen weather and ocean models since 1993 including the Rapid Update Cycle (RUC), Eta, Hycom, POM, FIM and NIM.

 Intel Harpertown Linux Cluster, 10 GFlops of Computing per CPU Core (2008)

 Over the last 25 years, super-computing has evolved from Cray vector machines, to a wide variety of commodity-based and vendor-specific CPU systems.
 CPUs have grown from a single processor per chip, to multi-core systems containing 8 or more CPU cores on a single chip.
 Modern systems are diverse; they can be shared memory, distributed memory or a hybrid mix of both.
 The ACS works with most types of HPC systems in use today, and does research and development in many areas of HPC including:

 NVIDIA Tesla GPU: 1 TeraFlop of Computing (2008)